Triton-Robotics/TR-mbed/README.md

 <img width="596" height="679" alt="image" src="https://github.com/user-attachments/assets/79d86231-8c65-461d-842a-af0ef8510bf2" />

 5. Press Finish since we do not need to change the Optional Settings.

-Congrats, you have Ozone set up!
+Congrats, you have the Ozone Debugger set up!

+6. To debug your stack while the robot is running, I advise flashing the JLink with Ozone open to ensure a secure connection to the device.

+7. Then, you should click the arrow next to the power button on the top left of the Ozone Window to select Attach to Running Program.

+8. You can then use the "View" window to open up various windows.
+The Memory, Global, Local and Watched Data and the Registers Windows show information about the current state and content of the target.

+9. Use the Watched Data Window to specify certain local or global data to trace and plot the current value, or use the Data Sampling window to track and export values.

 ## Flashing STM32